Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

 # MiSTer RT4K DV1 Profiles Generator

 ## Description

-The **MiSTer RT4K DV1 Profiles Generator** is a Bash script designed to automate the replication of profile files (.rt4) for the RetroTINK 4K device, specifically for use with the MiSTer FPGA system.
+The **MiSTer RT4K DV1 Profiles Generator** is a Bash script designed to automate the replication of profile files (`.rt4`) for the RetroTINK 4K device, specifically for use with the MiSTer FPGA system.
 This script simplifies the process of generating profiles for various MiSTer cores, ensuring that your RetroTINK 4K is correctly configured to display them.

-By scanning your MiSTer directories for console, arcade, computer, and utility cores, the script creates corresponding profile files in the `profiles/DV1/` directory on your RetroTINK 4K SD card.
+By scanning your MiSTer directories—either locally or remotely via SSH—for console, arcade, computer, and utility cores, the script creates corresponding profile files in the `profiles/DV1/` directory on your RetroTINK 4K SD card.
 It handles special cases, allows for additional custom profiles, and includes options for customization and verbose output.

 ## Features

-- **Automated Profile Generation**: Scans MiSTer core directories and creates corresponding .rt4 profiles.
+- **Automated Profile Generation**: Scans MiSTer core directories and creates corresponding `.rt4` profiles.
 - **Supports Multiple Core Types**: Handles console, arcade, computer, and utility cores.
+- **SSH Remote Retrieval**: Optionally retrieves core names from a remote MiSTer device via SSH, eliminating the need to remove the SD card.
+- **Default MiSTer Path and SSH User**: Assumes default MiSTer path `/media/fat/` and SSH user `root` if not specified.
 - **Customizable Base Profiles**: Allows you to specify base profiles for different core types.
 - **Additional Arcade Profiles**: Processes additional arcade profiles listed in a text file.
 - **Special Case Handling**: Includes specific handling for certain cores like GBA, GBC, and menu cores.